Perspective | There’s a baffling tax gift to the wealthy in the Democrats’ social-spending bill

 Things could be worse, it’s true.
 Earlier this week, the House appeared ready to fully repeal the SALT cap, cutting taxes for the top 0.1 percent by an average of $150,000 per year.
 Full SALT cap repeal would have been the largest policy in the bill, dwarfing every other priority and providing a large net tax cut for the wealthy.
 Sen. Bernie Sanders (I.-Vt.) and others objected, and that idea was withdrawn and replaced.
 But the current version of SALT relief is still hard to defend.

 Its proponents say that SALT cap “relief” is needed for the middle class.
-But only about 2 percent of the cuts — $6 billion or $7 billion out of nearly $300 billion — would benefit those making less than $100,000 per year.
+But only about 2 percent of the cuts – $6 or $7 billion out of nearly $300 billion – would benefit those making less than $100,000 per year.
 They say SALT cap “relief” would improve fairness, since people from wealthy “donor states” pay more in federal taxes than those from poorer “moocher states.”
-But that’s simply how progressive taxation works — the more you make, the more you pay.
+But that’s simply how progressive taxation works – the more you make, the more you pay.
 We’re also told SALT cap “relief” will help states raise taxes to fund important services.
 But scholars who have studied the issue say there is little evidence that states’ tax policies are affected by the federal deduction.
 And the fact that we’ve recently seen progressive income tax increases in New York, New Jersey and D.C. should put this claim to bed.

 The reality is that the SALT cap represents an improvement to the tax code.
 It improves tax neutrality and equity between similar taxpayers.
 (People from New York and Texas who earn the same amount should pay the same in federal taxes.)
 And it supports simplicity, by shifting many Americans away from itemized deductions and toward the much simpler (and now much larger) standard deduction.